jmeegan2/MapKit-App/README.md

 * Then it will give you the option to preview the route using MapKit and MKDirections
 * Going to add an API for grabbing the gas Average price so its not just a constant value
 * Also tolls toggle switch because tolls suck
+* Able to open the route in apple maps with click

 Components used
 * MapKit framework with the class MKDirections